Effective medium theory for second-gradient elasticity with chirality: Homogenization of the second-gradient continuum

-Equivalently, we can formulate \eqref{eq:HS2_local1} in its weak form: Find $\vc{w}^{\alpha\beta\gamma} \in {\rm H}^2_{per}(Y,R^3)$ such that
+Equivalently, we can formulate \eqref{eq:HS2_local1} in its weak form: Find $\vc{w}^{\alpha\beta\gamma} \in {\rm H}^2_{\rm per}(Y,\R^3)$ such that,

-The existence and uniqueness (up to a constant) of a weak solution follows based on the Lax-Milgram Lemma.
-This is straightforward as the Poincar\'e's inequality holds for the quotient space ${\rm H}^2(Y) / \R$.
+The existence and uniqueness (up to a rigid displacement) of a weak solution follows based on the Lax-Milgram Lemma.
+This is straightforward as the Poincar\'e's inequality holds for the quotient space ${\rm H}^2(Y) / \mathcal{P}$, where we designate $\mathcal{P}$ to be the space of linear polynomials (see, e.g. \cite{necas1967methodes}).

 We return now to \eqref{eq:HS2_effective}.
 Substituting $\overline{\vc{W}}=\vc{0}$ and $\hat{\vc{u}}$ from \eqref{eq:HS2_hat_u} we obtain,

 where,